o3de/o3de.org/content/docs/userguide/components/audio-environment.md

 ---
-description: ' Use the Audio Environment component to set up a default environment for an entity in &ALYlong;. '
+description: ' Use the Audio Environment component to set up a default environment for an entity in Amazon Lumberyard. '
 title: Audio Environment
 ---
 # Audio Environment {#component-audio-environment}